mrepol742/axleshift-core1/docs/auth.md

 ## Notes
 - Passwords must be at least 8 characters long and contain a mix of letters, numbers, and symbols.
-- All requests and responses are in JSON format.